 Before I began my downward journey I was eating a treat (cookie, chips, ice-cream) almost every night.
 I was also, as stated, drinking an alcohol drink or two almost every day.
 That’s a lot of excess on a 5’5″ frame.
 I’m not sure what I thought was going to happen.
 Perhaps I was in complete denial.
 But, in hindsight I realize that the toxicity of daily alcohol was likely what was causing the cravings for junk food.

 I will never again take my trimness for granted.
-As I take those steps during the day, usually with my furry friend, Jack, I really pay attention to how much easier it is to move.
+As I cover ground during the day, usually with my furry friend, Jack, I really pay attention to how much easier it is to move.
 How much easier it is to climb a hill.
 How much more balance I have in the winter with the trail is slippery.
 How much easier it is to get down on my knee to pick something up or to sit on the floor to play with my little grand-niece and grand-nephew.
 I give myself a nod for finding the method that truly worked for me to lose the excess weight.
 For me, that fifty pounds was a real thing that made my life less sweet.
 I’m glad it is gone.

 I welcome your questions folks.
 Bottom line: if you want to shed weight and you’re in good health – GO FOR IT.
 If you want to shed weight and you have a health issue – check in with your doc first to ensure you are doing things safely.
 Lose the weight slowly.
 A few pounds per month.
 Be patient.
 Walk.
 Be mindful.
 Take good care of your Earth Suit with healthful fresh foods.
 It will come off.